campbellnicholas/game-attempt/README.md

 * An info box that displays the player's position in the grid, the name of the map, and a half-baked alert system for when actions happen

 ### For Next Time
-* Fix the alert so that it shows up every time an action requires it
 * Update the Underhill map
 * Update "Hole" and "Stairs"